 3. Chief operating officer

 There is no better COO résumé example than that of Sheryl Sandberg.
-The document manages to capture her experience, expertise as well as greatest achievements in a single page by optimising the space each section occupies and utilising smart graphics.
+The document captures her experience, expertise and greatest achievements in a single page by optimizing the space each section occupies and utilizing smart graphics.

-What is great about this résumé example is that Sandberg’s character shines through along with her professionalism.
-For instance, her job title not only includes ‘COO’ but also ‘Proud Mother & Women’s Rights Advocate’, creating a more personalised image of herself.
+What’s great about this résumé example is that Sandberg’s character shines through along with her professionalism.
+For example, her job title not only includes “COO” but also “Proud Mother & Women’s Rights Advocate”, creating a more personalized image of herself.

-The ‘EXPERIENCE’ and ‘MOST PROUD OF’ sections both encapsulate Sandberg’s professional journey by using quantifiable information rather than just a description of her duties.
-For example: ‘Led Facebook in revamping its mobile ads strategy, bringing in$8 bn in revenue, 85% of Facebook’s total revenue to date’.
+The “EXPERIENCE” and “MOST PROUD OF” sections, meanwhile, both encapsulate Sandberg’s professional journey by using quantifiable information rather than just a description of her duties.
+For example: “Led Facebook in revamping its mobile ads strategy, bringing in $8bn in revenue, 85% of Facebook’s total revenue to date.”

 You don’t need to be Facebook’s chief operating officer to create an equally impressive résumé.
 The key here is to focus on your own professional achievements and incorporate them within the content of your résumé, along with your most noteworthy skills and characteristics.

-As the senior technology executive within a company, you oversee the organisation’s security systems and IT operations.
-Therefore, you must prove to recruiters that you’re a tech-savvy individual who is in sync with new technological developments in an ever-evolving industry.
+As the senior technology executive within a company, you oversee the organization’s security systems and IT operations.
+Therefore, you must prove to recruiters that you’re a tech-savvy individual, in sync with new technological developments in an ever-evolving industry.

 5. Marketing executive

 This résumé sample is focused and to the point.
-The candidate not only utilises her professional summary to talk about her professional experience but also backs up her claims with valuable data such as ‘creating multiple Facebook Ad campaigns that generated $500k+ revenues and 700k views’.
+The candidate not only utilizes her professional summary to talk about her professional experience, but also backs up her claims with valuable data: “Creating multiple Facebook Ad campaigns that generated $500k+ revenues and 700k views.”

-The next section is strategically placed above work the candidate’s work history, as it enables the recruiter to decipher the candidate’s suitability for a marketing executive role through her areas of expertise.
-The presentation is also much more comprehensible than the conventional bulleted lists often used to exhibit skills and specialisations within a résumé.
+The next section is strategically placed above the candidate’s work history, as it enables the recruiter to decipher the candidate’s suitability for a marketing executive role through her areas of expertise.
+The presentation is also much more comprehensible than the conventional bulleted lists often used to exhibit skills and specializations.

-As you move down the work experience section, you can see that the candidate uses the given spaces to illustrate not just her duties but also her achievements within each role, once again emphasising her prowess within these roles.
+As you move down the work experience section, you can see that the candidate uses the given spaces to illustrate not just her duties but also her achievements in each role, once again emphasizing her prowess.

 6. Chief financial officer

-As a chief financial officer, your role involves overseeing the financial operations of an organisation.
+As a chief financial officer, your role involves overseeing the financial operations of an organization.
 It’s important, then, to present powerful, fiscal achievements within your résumé.
-That said, make sure that the content of your résumé isn’t overwhelmed by numbers and statistics – remember: your application will be reviewed by both financial and non-financial recruiters, so it should be comprehensible to both.
+That said, make sure that the content of your résumé isn’t overwhelmed by numbers and statistics.
+Remember: your application will be reviewed by both financial and non-financial recruiters, so it should be comprehensible to both.

 The template’s minimalist design also pairs well with the content, giving it a clean and polished look.